Science Fiction to Motivate Your Technology Studies

 - Dave Eggers

 This book is worth reading if you are passionate about programming, coding, privacy or surveillance.
-Because the story relies on cloud computing and futuristic technology, it would also be inspiring for anyone who is considering AWS certification or Microsoft Azure certification training.
+Because the story relies on cloud computing and futuristic technology, it would also be inspiring for anyone who is considering Microsoft Azure certification training.
 You can then build on your inspiration through Python certification training or additional cybersecurity courses.